A framework for understanding ourselves.

 Non-toxic: Our differences make us a better team.
 Are you measuring others by your own stick?

-Some time after leaving that job, it occurred to me that I had definitely been a car in previous roles right away.
-It dawned on me that perhaps my strong tank behaviour had not been purely intrinsic.
+Some time after leaving that job, it occurred to me that I had definitely been a car in other roles right away.
+It dawned on me that perhaps my initial strong tank behaviour had not been purely intrinsic.
 I realised that one's position on the tank-motorcycle spectrum may not be fixed, and might change over time or in different environments.

-So, let's talk about external factors that motivate developers to act like tanks or motorcycles.
 Determining these motivators helped me gain a lot more empathy and understanding for coworkers, whether tanks or motorcycles, who had been causing conflict or engaging in toxic behaviour.
-It also helped me understand the "other side" to my fears, which enables me to move past them.
+It also helped me understand the "other side" to my fears, which has enabled me to move past them.
+Or at least, to consider both opposing fears and decide which one to respond to.

 Tank: If something goes wrong, I'll be held accountable.
 I need to ensure that my work is flawless so that no one can say I'm incompetent.